coolguy284/node-hash-backup/README.md

     --backupDir=<backupDir> (required): The hash backup dir to remove contents of.
         aliases: --backup-dir, --to
     --confirm=yes (required): Must be set to allow deletion.

-Command `delete`:
-  Removes all files in hash backup dir.

-  Aliases:
-    delete-all

-  Options:
-    --backupDir=<backupDir> (required): The hash backup dir to remove contents of.
-        aliases: --backup-dir, --to
-    --confirm=yes (required): Must be set to allow deletion.

-Command `info`:
-  Lists the backups in a given hash backup folder along with detailed information about them.

-  Aliases:
-    list

-  Options:
-    --backupDir=<backupDir> (required): The hash backup folder to get data from.
-        aliases: --backup-dir, --from
-    --name=<name> (optional): If present, only show information about one backup.

 Command `info`:
   Lists the backups in a given hash backup folder along with detailed information about them.